annedranowski/bishop/README.md

-# bishop
+# Bishop overview, setup, usage, and examples

-Build and train a knot-detector CNN
+Objective: to build and train a knot-detector